It’s official. Medical marijuana is available for legal sale in Ohio.

 “We’re excited to have four dispensaries opening today,” pharmacy board spokeswoman Ali Simon told the Cincinnati Enquirer.
 “It’s been a long time and a lot of work to get this patient-centered program in place.”

 Patients waited in long lines, warmed by space heaters and heated tents.
 Coffee and hot chocolate was served, though the state’s strict guidelines prohibited the serving of food.

 High Price, Low Supply

 The first sales came with a higher price tag compared with other medical marijuana across the country — $50 for 1/10 of an ounce.
-State regulations mandate plant material to be packaged and sold in 2.83 g amounts — one-tenth of an ounce that growers have nicknamed an “Ohio tenth.”
+State regulations mandate plant material to be sold in 2.83 g parcels — one-tenth of an ounce that growers have coined an “Ohio tenth.”

 Patients were limited to 8 ounces within a 90-day period.

 Supplies started low and are expected to sell out quickly.
 The state also foresees shortages in the immediate future.
 Officials don’t expect quantities to even come close to meeting demand until the spring, when more dispensaries open across the state.

 “Countless Ohioans could benefit from medical cannabis, but only a limited number will gain access to it this week,” said Chris Lindsey, senior legislative counsel for national advocacy group Marijuana Policy Project, told the Cincinnati Enquirer.